Christy-star-mary/NeuroRepository/README.md

 - Used Bootstrap for a responsive and user-friendly design.
 - Used jQuery for dynamic form updates (e.g., auto-calculating age and total score).

-## Contact

-For any questions or issues, please contact Anthony Brady at anthony.brady1@nhs.net.